JPedroBorges/Operating-System-Project-2016-2017/README.md

-Grade we got 18 points (in a scale of 20) best in class
+Grade we got 18 points (in a scale of 20).

+best project in the year.

-Project graded by Dr. Eduardo Marques @ University of Madeira
+Project graded by Dr. Eduardo Marques @ University of Madeira.

 # ProjectoSO2016-2017